syragrg/Chicago-Speeding-Violation/Final Version.md

 #### Saira Gurung
 ##### Final Version of Findings and Visualizations from the Chicago Speed Violation data.
+The charts below illustrate trends and effects of the installation of speed camera in safety zone, which are boundaries within 1/8th of a mile around any Chicago parks or schools.
+In order to uncover trends, data from 3 different source were utilized.
+An inner join between Speed Camera Violations data and Ward Offices data on the column Ward, and a left join on the data set Ward Offices and Chicago Public Schools location data on the column Zipcode was performed to connect the datasets.

 ## **Chart Design Overview**